TheLovesOfLadyPurple/Empurple-Training-Free-Algorithm-To-enhance-Diversity-of-The-Diffusion-Distillation-Model/README.md

 Diffusion models achieve impressive image-generation quality but remain expensive at inference time.
 Diffusion distillation reduces sampling steps, yet many distilled models, including SDXL-Lightning and distribution matching distillation methods, suffer from degraded Fr\'echet Inception Distance (FID).
 We analyze this phenomenon through a PAC-style generalization bound.
 Our analysis suggests that aggressive early-step redirection of the velocity field makes the distillation target harder to learn, enlarging the train-test gap.
 As a result, early-step output distributions differ between training and inference, causing distribution mismatch in the intermediate noisy latent used as next-step inputs.
 We empirically validate this mechanism by showing reduced diversity in both intermediate features and final outputs.
 To address this issue, we propose EMPURPLE, a simple training-free method that recycles intermediate latents sampled from the original model.
 EMPURPLE is model-agnostic and improves FID by 7\% to 20\% across DMD2, Hyper-SD, FlashSD, and SDXL-Lightning.

-In the provided demos （DMD2）, EMPURPLE can improve FID 20% without introducing an extra training stage.
+For the DMD2 algorithm in the provided demos, EMPURPLE can improve FID 20% without introducing an extra training stage.

 ## Installation